mhoyer/scm-prompt/README.markdown

 rec      git add -p        hg record           Hunk based, interactive add forget   git rm --cached   hg forget           Remove a file from repository, but not physically from disk
 </pre>

+Hence you just have to remember the aliases in the most left column to run appropriate commands within every SCM scope.

 Supported SCMs
 ---